DominiqueMakowski/CV/cv/README.md

 | `cv.pdf` | The CV. |
 | `cv.html` | Web version, with schema.org JSON-LD. |

-A third, `cv-accessible.pdf`, appears if a standalone Typst 0.14+ is on PATH (`winget install --id Typst.Typst`) - same document, tagged and PDF/UA-1 validated.
-See the caveat below for why that is not the default.
+`cv.pdf` is tagged and PDF/UA-1 (`pdf-standard: ua-1` in `cv.qmd`).
+The UA-1
+compile *refuses* to build if, say, an image loses its alt text, so it doubles as the accessibility check: `build.sh` then reports that `cv.pdf` was not rewritten.

 For the PDF alone, `./build.sh --pdf`.
 For one render on its own, `quarto render cv.qmd`.
 About a second, against ~40 s for the LaTeX build, and